Credential Lifecycle

 • the Digital Credential requires to be updated, whenever one or more attributes are changed; in this case the User will request a new issuance for that Digital Credential;

-• the User deletes the Digital Credential from the Wallet Instance;
+• the User deletes the Digital Credential from the Wallet Instance.
+The Wallet Instance therefore should request the revocation of such Digital Credential to the Credential Issuer;

 • provide a web service for allowing a Wallet Instance, with a proof of possession of a specific Digital Credential, to